Timeline - Syrian protests and crackdown

 June 29 - The U.S. Treasury Department imposes sanctions against Syria's security forces for human rights abuses.

-July 8 - Thousands rally in Hama calling for Assad to go, as U.S. ambassador Robert Ford and French ambassador Eric Chevallier visit the city to show support for protesters.
+July 8 - Thousands rally in Hama calling for Assad's downfall, as U.S. ambassador Robert Ford and French ambassador Eric Chevallier visit the city to show support for protesters.

-July 10 - Opposition groups boycott talks with the government and will not negotiate till Assad ends the crackdown.
+July 10 - The main opposition groups boycott talks with the government and say they will not negotiate till Assad stops the violent crackdown and frees thousands of political prisoners.

+July 11 - Embassy guards fire live ammunition to prevent a crowd from storming France's main diplomatic mission in Syria.

+July 15 - Syrian forces kill at least 32 civilians including 23 in Damascus at the first big demonstrations in main districts of the capital, activists say.

-July 16 - Syria's opposition, meeting in Turkey, elects a National Salvation Council to challenge Assad.
+July 16 - Syria's opposition, meeting in Turkey, elects a National Salvation Council to present a challenge to Assad.

+July 28 - In a new report global activist group Avaaz says that since March 15, security forces have killed 1,634 people, while at least 2,918 have disappeared.

+July 29 - Fighting erupts between Syrian military intelligence agents and residents of Deir al-Zor after the killing of five protesters.

 July 31 - Syrian tanks storm Hama, residents say, after besieging it for nearly a month.
 At least 80 people are killed.